-Pamela and Anthony Richardson returned to education as adult learners, and studied Access Courses in Social Work and Engineering respectively at Leeds City College before joining the University of Bradford.
+Pamela and Anthony Richardson returned to education as adult learners and studied Access Courses in Social Work and Engineering respectively at Leeds City College before joining the University of Bradford.

 We caught up with Pamela and Anthony at graduation to chat to about their experiences of studying at the University of Bradford as adult learners.

-We have two dedicated Adult Learner Advisers who are able to offer free, impartial advice to anyone considering applying to university.
+Caroline offers free, impartial advice to anyone considering applying to university.

 She can give you the information you need on qualifications, course options and how to make your application stand out.